rccordell/feeling-responsive/pages/schedule.md

 {% include alert info='Lab 4: Thinking with the Codex' %}

+{% include alert alert='Meet in the Northeastern Archives & Special Collections, 92 Snell Library (in the basement)' %}

 Read:

 + Adam J. Hooks, ["How to Read Like a Renaissance Reader"](http://www.adamghooks.net/2012/08/how-to-read-like-renaissance-reader.html)